 FPUC proposes a change in ASL from 6 to 8 years.
-Staff agrees with this proposal.
 The age of the cars in the account ranges from 5 to 8 years.
 Thus, a longer life is more representative of the actual experience.
-Staff notes, however, that the change causes volatility in the depreciation rate.
-Therefore, staff believes that it is appropriate to take a more gradual approach.
-Staff recommends a 7 year ASL.
+However, change causes volatility in the depreciation rate and we find it appropriate to take a more gradual approach.
+Therefore, we approve a 7 year ASL.

-Account 392.2- Transportation - Light Trucks and Vans
+Account 392.2 - Transportation - Light Trucks and Vans

 FPUC proposes a change in net salvage from 10 percent to 20 percent.
-This appears to be reasonable based on the company's experience.
+This is reasonable based on the company's experience, and we therefore approve it.
 FPUC proposes a change in ASL from 8 to 10 years.
-However, as discussed above, staff believes a 9 year life would mitigate any resulting volatility in the depreciation rate.
+However, as discussed above, we find that a 9 year life would mitigate any resulting volatility in the depreciation rate.